-- A student that tests positive and is in isolation will have the responsibility to reach out to their instructors for accommodations, as will any students directed to quarantine by SLOPH.
+- A student who tests positive and is in isolation will have the responsibility to reach out to their instructors for accommodations, as will any students directed to quarantine by SLOPH.

-- The instructor should follow their standard practice to accommodate students with medical absences during the term and determine if and how they can provide alternate assignments for the students.
+- The instructor should follow their standard practice to accommodate students with medical absences during the term and determine if and how they can provide alternate assignments for COVID-positive students.
 If the student is unable to continue to do the academic work and complete it by the end of the term, the instructor may award an Incomplete grade until the student is able to complete the course, and at that time process a change of grade request to the assigned grade.
-The description of when an Incomplete can be used is included below.
-(An Incomplete signifies that a portion of required coursework has not been completed and evaluated in the prescribed time period due to unforeseen but fully justified reasons and that there is still a possibility of earning credit.)
+An Incomplete signifies that a portion of required coursework has not been completed and evaluated in the prescribed time period due to unforeseen but fully justified reasons and that there is still a possibility of earning credit.

 Can instructors ask students for a doctor’s note to prove they tested positive for COVID-19 or are in quarantine?

 - Should a student inform their instructor that they’ve tested positive or are in quarantine, we ask that the instructor please take them at their word and keep this information confidential.
-Having to show proof may be challenging during an already taxing time for them.
+Having to show proof may be challenging during an already taxing time for the student.

-- If an instructor feels that the student needs to show proof of their status, the instructor may consider asking to see a screenshot of their daily self-screen.
-All students taking in-person courses are required to complete this self-screen.
-If they have a digital pass with a RED “x”, that indicates they are not permitted to enter campus that day and have follow-up actions that need to be completed.
+- If an instructor feels that the student needs to show proof of their status, the instructor may consider asking to see a screenshot of their campus pass.
+All students taking in-person courses are required to complete the daily self-screening.
+If they have a digital pass with a red, yellow, or blue pass, that indicates they are not permitted to enter campus that day and have follow-up actions that need to be completed.

 - Due to the increased administrative and clinical demands on Cal Poly’s Health Center at this time, they are currently unable to provide a doctor’s note to COVID-positive students.